Drew Waters Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The left-hander last pitched on Friday against the Oakland Athletics, when he went seven scoreless innings while giving up two hits.
+- In his last appearance on Friday, the lefty tossed seven scoreless innings against the Oakland Athletics while surrendering two hits.

-- The 26-year-old has put together a 2.95 ERA and 11.1 strikeouts per nine innings in 14 games this season, while allowing a batting average of .201 to opposing hitters.
+- The 26-year-old has put up a 2.95 ERA and 11.1 strikeouts per nine innings across 14 games this season, while allowing a batting average of .201 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.